-The Technological Specialisation Diploma will be awarded upon completion of a training plan consisting of between 60 and 90 ECTS credits.

-The general and scientific training component and the technological component will have between 840 and 1020 contact hours, the former accounting for 15% and the latter for 85% of the number of hours.
+The Technological Specialisation Diploma will be awarded upon completion of a training plan consisting of between 60 and 90 ECTS credits, corresponding to a training period between 840 and 1020 contact hours, the general and scientific training component accounting for 15% and the technological component for 85% of the number of hours.

-In relation to the technological training component, the number of hours spent in practical, laboratory, workshop and/or project activities will account for at least 75% of the course's contact hours.
+In relation to the technological training component, the number of hours spent in practical, laboratory, workshop and/or project activities will account for at least 75% of the programme's contact hours.